EitanMaimoni/Foobar-Server/wikipages/Setting_up_work_enviroment.md

 https://github.com/EitanMaimoni/Project-ONE-ex1

-run the cpp server with the following commands:
+make sure you have the latest version of node.js, then run the cpp server with the following commands:

 mkdir build
 cd build